MicrosoftDocs/SupportArticles-docs/support/windows-server/software-defined-networking/software-defined-networking-overview.md

 ---
 # Software Defined Networking documentation

 The topics in this section provide solutions and scenario guides to help you troubleshoot and self-solve Software Defined Networking-related issues.
-The topics are divided into subcategories.
 Browse the content or use the search feature to find relevant content.

-## Software Defined Networking sub categories
+## Software Defined Networking sub category

-- Software Defined Networking
 - Internal DNS Server for SDN